 Permanent vision loss can be caused by a variety of factors.
 Here are some examples of non-disease related factors that can lead to vision impairment:

 - Foreign bodies or chemicals in the eye(s)

 There are also several eye disorders/diseases (many age-related) that can cause an individual to become visually impaired, including:

 - Untreated Eye Infections

 What are Low Vision Aids?

 Low Vision Aids (or visual impairment aids) are special systems designed to magnify and/or illuminate images and text to improve functional vision.
 There are many electronic aids available that can provide more advance functionality in patients with mild to severe vision loss.
 There are a variety of these aids available and Dr. Ramsey can work with you to give recommendations based our your specific visual needs and lifestyle.
 The image to the left is of a digital magnifier with 5″ display and LED illumination.

 What can I expect from the care I receive?

-Dr. Kara will meet with patients several times to help understand and meet their visual goals.
-There is an initial evaluation may take approximately 1 hour.
+Dr. Kara meets with patients (often several times) to help understand and outline their visual goals.
+There is an initial Low Vision evaluation usually takes approximately one hour.
 Additional follow-up visits may be needed to maximize functional vision.